A monopole invariant for families of contact structures: Construction of the families contact invariant

 \subsubsection{Orientability}

-In order to define the families invariant when the coefficient ring $R$ is not of characteristic $2$, we will need to orient the Seiberg-Witten moduli spaces.
-The reader who is happy with the characteristic $2$ version might skip this discussion.
+In order to define the families invariant when the coefficient ring $R$ is not of characteristic $2$, we will need to orient the Seiberg--Witten moduli spaces.
+In order to do so we need to orient the \textit{determinant line bundle} of the Fredholm map For the precise construction of this real line bundle $\mathrm{det} \pi \rightarrow \mathfrak{M}(Z^+ )$ we refer to [\cite{KM} , \S20.2].
+Its fibre over a given $m \in \mathfrak{M}(Z^+)$ can be identified as We now describe what goes into orienting the determinant line bundle.

-The orientability of moduli spaces of trajectories in monopole Floer homology is formally analogous to the finite-dimensional Morse theory case.
+The first ingredient is to orient the moduli spaces of trajectories in monopole Floer homology.
+This is formally analogous to the finite-dimensional Morse theory case.
 Given a critical point $[\afr] \in \mathcal{B}^{\sigma}(Y , \s )$ in the blowup, a $2$-element set $\Lambda ([\afr] ) $ is associated in [\cite{KM}, \S 20.3], playing the role of the set of orientations for the unstable manifold of $[\afr]$ in the Morse theory picture.

-In order to orient the Seiberg-Witten moduli spaces that will follow, we will need to orient the \textit{determinant line bundle} of the Fredholm map For the precise construction of this real line bundle $\mathrm{det} \pi \rightarrow \mathfrak{M}(Z^+ )$ we refer to [\cite{KM} , \S20.2].
-Its fibre over a given $m \in \mathfrak{M}(Z^+)$ can be identified as For further details on the next result we refer to \S \ref{compactness}. \begin{prop} Given a choice of an element in each orientation set $\Lambda ([\afr])$, the determinant line bundle $\mathrm{det} \pi \rightarrow \mathfrak{M}(Z^+ )$ has a preferred orientation which is well-defined up to an overall sign. \end{prop}